jeniasivets/style-dreambooth/README.md

 ## Style-Dreambooth

-[//]: # (Fine-tuned diffusion model trained to extract style patterns from a small set of samples by an artist.)

-The goal of this project is to demonstrate how to extract style patterns from a limited set of samples from an artist.
-The current baseline solution is based on the Dreambooth technique for fine-tuning diffusion models (see the paper: [DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation](https://arxiv.org/pdf/2208.12242)).
+The objective of this project is to demonstrate how to extract stylistic patterns from a limited set of samples from an artist.
+The current baseline solution is based on the Dreambooth technique for fine-tuning diffusion models (please refer to the paper: [DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation](https://arxiv.org/pdf/2208.12242)).

 #### Source Data